 Yelling isn’t the only way to show hatred or anger.
 Sometimes being quiet as you make your point is a powerful display of emotion.
 Playing opposites is a much more interesting choice than the obvious.

 Find the love in the scene; even nasty characters should be likable on some level.
 Find a moment in the scene where the love can show through.

 Acting means to do, not to talk.
 Find your actions and play them!
 (A wonderful resource is the book “Actions: The Actor’s Thesaurus” by Marina Caldarone and Maggie Lloyd-Williams.)

-Feel the levels and dynamic in the scene.
+Feel the levels and dynamics in the scene.
 Don’t play one emotion.
-If the character is angry or tough, when might he/she show some vulnerability?
+If the character is angry or tough, when might they show some vulnerability?

 Wannabe?
 Not you!
 Interesting, memorable auditions will start to happen for you when you dig into scripts with these thoughts in mind before and during your auditions.